MicrosoftDocs/sdk-api/sdk-api-src/content/rpcproxy/nf-rpcproxy-ndrproxysendreceive.md

 ### -param pStubMsg [in, out]

 Pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/rpcndr/ns-rpcndr-midl_stub_message">MIDL_STUB_MESSAGE</a> structure that maintains the current status of the RPC stub.
 Structure is for internal use only; do not modify.

-## -returns

-This function has no return values.
-Throws an exception upon error.